crazycodegirl/epic-gym/wp-content/plugins/caldera-forms/readme.txt

 = How Can I Get Support for Caldera Forms? =

- [Support for Caldera Forms is available on our site](https://CalderaWP.com/support?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms).
+ [Support for Caldera Forms is available on our site](https://CalderaForms.com/support?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms).
 Support is available to paying users a [Caldera Forms add-ons](https://calderaforms.com/caldera-forms-add-ons?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms) or one of our [cost-saving Caldera Forms bundles](https://calderaforms.com/caldera-forms-bundles/?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms).
 Buy purchasing an add-on or bundle you get cool features, support and supports our work, which allows us to offer this awesome plugin for free.
 Support for Caldera forms is not offered through WordPress.org.

 = Does Caldera Forms Have Documentation? =

 Yes it does.
 Our [documentation can be searched here](https://calderaforms.com/documentation/caldera-forms-documentation/).

-= Who Makes Caldera Forms? =

-Caldera Forms is a product of [CalderaWP](https://calderaforms.com?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms), a part of [Caldera Labs](http://calderalabs.org?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms).
-Caldera Forms' founding developer is [David Cramer](https://twitter.com/dcramer).
-Caldera Forms is now developed by David and [Josh Pollock](http://JoshPress.net?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms).

 = Why Is Caldera Form So Awesome?
 Seriously, Even Its Free Version Has So Many Great Features! =